adlnet/xAPI-Spec/xAPI.md

-* ```409 Conflict``` - Indicates an error condition due to a conflict with the current state of a resource, in the case of State API, Agent Profile or Activity Profile API calls, or in the Statement PUT call.
+* ```409 Conflict``` - Indicates an error condition due to a conflict with the current state of a resource, in the case of State API, Agent Profile or Activity Profile API calls, or in the Statement PUT or POST calls.
 See Section [6.3 Concurrency](#concurrency) for more details.

 * ```412 Precondition Failed``` - Indicates an error condition due to a failure of a precondition posted with the request, in the case of State or Agent Profile or Activity Profile